 - Children come to properly know, enjoy, love and be captivated by Jesus before they’re taught to obey and serve Him.

 - Jesus’ Story supremely inspires and informs every facet of children’s ministry.
 That is, Jesus directs the principles, practices, and paradigms of children’s ministry through His Word.

 - Jesus is the provision, enjoyment, and security of children’s ministry.

 - Children are rejecting the ways of the world to grab hold of their inheritance in Jesus and transform the world through His power.

-- Successful children’s ministry has only occurred when children have radically embraced Jesus, bear His image, willingly submit to His rule, and are His sole possession.
+- Successful children’s ministry has only occurred when children have radically embraced Jesus, bear His image, willingly submit to His rule, and live solely for Him.

 © Scripture Union, 2019